 2.1 The Team Surrey Executive Committee is responsible for amending and approving this document.

-2.2 The VP Activity, Head of Student Sport and Student Activities Manager have the authority to respond to students who do not comply with this code of conduct, through the Union disciplinary process.
+2.2 The VP Activity, Student Sport Manager and Student Activities Manager have the authority to respond to students who do not comply with this code of conduct, through the Union disciplinary process.

 3. Responsibilities of Team Surrey

 3.1 Team Surrey complies with all current USSU's, SSP's and the University's codes of conduct, Student Charter Regulations and Policies.